Why is this medication prescribed?

 Glatiramer comes in prefilled syringes.
 Use each syringe only once and inject all the solution in the syringe.
 Even if there is still some solution left in the syringe after you inject, do not inject again.
 Dispose of used syringes in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-You can inject glatiramer into seven parts of your body: right and left arms, thighs, and hips; and lower stomach.
+You can inject glatiramer into seven parts of your body: arms, thighs, hips, and lower stomach.
 There are specific spots on each of these body parts where you can inject glatiramer.
 Refer to the diagram in the manufacturer's patient information for the exact places you can inject.
-You should inject in each of the body parts once a week, and you should pick a different place on the body part each time.
-Keep a list of the places where you have given injections so that you will not inject in these places again until some time has passed.
+Choose a different spot each time you inject your medication.
+Keep a record of the date and spot of each injection.
+Do not use the same spot two times in a row.
+Do not inject near your navel (belly button) or waistline or into an area where the skin is sore, red, bruised, scarred, infected, or abnormal in any way.

 Glatiramer controls multiple sclerosis but does not cure it.
 Continue to use glatiramer even if you feel well.
 Do not stop using glatiramer without talking to your doctor.